jsenv/importmap-node-module/readme.md

 ### manualImportMap

-_manualImportMapp_ parameter is an importMap object.
-Mappings declared in this parameter are added to mappings generated for node resolution.
+_manualImportMap_ is an object containing mappings that will be added to the importmap.
 This can be used to provide additional mappings and/or override node mappings.

-This parameter is optional and by default it's an empty object.
+_manualImportMap_ is optional.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"